chae1/editor/README.md

 3. Install quicklisp https://www.quicklisp.org/beta/.

 ### Windows
+Following commands are for cmd.
+Use equivalent commands if you use other shells.
 #### Client
 1. Install ucrt mingw toolchain in msys2 following https://code.visualstudio.com/docs/cpp/config-mingw.
-2. Move to client/build/ in console.
+2. Move to client/build/ in cmd.
 ```console
 cmake .. -G "MinGW Makefiles"
 cmake --build . -j %NUMBER_OF_PROCESSORS%